fredwu/datamappify/README.md

+__Datamappify is no longer being maintained.
+It started off with a noble goal, unfortunately due to it being on the critical path of our project, we have decided not to continue developing it given the lack of development time from me.__

+Feel free to read the README and browse the code, I still believe in the solutions for this particular domain.

+For a more active albeit still young project, check out [Lotus::Model](https://github.com/lotus/model).

+---

 # Datamappify [![Gem Version](https://badge.fury.io/rb/datamappify.png)](http://badge.fury.io/rb/datamappify) [![Build Status](https://api.travis-ci.org/fredwu/datamappify.png?branch=master)](http://travis-ci.org/fredwu/datamappify) [![Coverage Status](https://coveralls.io/repos/fredwu/datamappify/badge.png)](https://coveralls.io/r/fredwu/datamappify) [![Code Climate](https://codeclimate.com/github/fredwu/datamappify.png)](https://codeclimate.com/github/fredwu/datamappify)

 #### Compose, decouple and manage domain logic and data persistence separately.
 Works particularly great for composing form objects!